Tchernobill/Confluence/misc/misc import.md

 - The office environment and atmosphere
 - Physical impact and pain of the anti-material rounds
 - Healing process sensations
-- The flight to sanctuary
+- The flight to hideout

 ### **Emotional Complexity**